- Code ENGN4027

 - Mode of delivery In Person

 In the 21st century, humanity faces grand challenges in the sustainability of the world.
-Materials engineering has a critical role to play in this field, as many approaches to addressing the challenges are material-related.
-This course will provide students a learning opportunity in sustainable development from a materials engineering point of view, with a particular emphasis on advanced nanomaterials.
-The course will discuss the use of advanced materials and nanomaterials not only in the field of energy (generation, storage, saving) but also environment, water, transportation, health, infrastructure and food security, including the environmental and social impacts of nanomaterials innovation.
+Materials engineering has a critical role to play in this, as many approaches to addressing the challenges are material-related.
+This course will provide students with a learning opportunity in sustainable development, from a materials engineering point of view.
+In this course, a particular emphasis is placed on the use of advanced nanomaterials.
+The course will discuss the use of advanced materials and nanomaterials not only in energy applications (generation, storage, saving) but also in the areas of environment, water, transportation, health, infrastructure and food security.
+The course also covers the topics on environmental and social impacts of nanomaterials and life-cycle analysis.

-- Understand the multidisciplinary nature of the challenges in sustainable development and appreciate importance of effective communication of the issues to a range of audiences including the general public.
+- Recognise and examine the multidisciplinary nature of the challenges in sustainable development and propose solutions to the effective communication between a range of stakeholders for the successful adaptation of new technologies.